gorse-io/docs/src/chapter_2.md

-# Chapter 2: User Guide
+# Chapter 2: Gorse Development

 This chapter introduces how to use the Gorse recommender system, including writing configuration files, starting the system, and using the exposed HTTP interface.